lucianosabbatini/ESG-Predictor-Project/README.md

 ## Goals

-* To evaluate the efficiency of a model and application to predict ESG Scores based on financial datapoints and using Sustainalytics methodology as reference metrics.
+* To evaluate the efficiency of a model and application to predict ESG Risk Scores based on financial datapoints and using Sustainalytics methodology as reference metrics.
 * Reference: https://www.sustainalytics.com/corporate-solutions/esg-solutions/esg-risk-ratings#esg

 Used: